 One of our Human Resources associates currently serves on the MAWD’s board of directors, and we have hosted MAWD meetings and supported its diversity job fairs and other events.

 Staples also has an ongoing relationship with Simmons College for Women in Boston, MA.
 Staples associates regularly attend professional development conferences and other events for working women at the College.

 In addition, through our partnership with Bottom Line, a Boston-based organization that helps disadvantaged youth get into and graduate from college, Staples participates in and sponsors various events including career fairs and mock interviews.
 In addition, a member of Staples’ recruiting team serves on an advisory board for the organization.
 We have also established a process for considering Bottom Line students for employment in our stores.

-In 2011, the Staples Supplier Diversity program continued to engage with diverse suppliers, organizations and the larger community in several ways.
+In 2012, Staples spent over $303 million with small and diverse vendors and the Staples Supplier Diversity program continued to engage with diverse suppliers, organizations and the larger community in several ways.